infinitelambda/carbon-analytics/models/mart/mart_docs.md

 Using [carbon intensity](https://carbonintensity.org.uk/) and average energy usage data, the model produces daily estimates of a business premise's carbon emissions.
 Averages are based on annual energy consumption in kWh per square foot.
 The emissions are expressed in kilograms of CO2 equivalent.

 This model requires columns with the below names and containing the data described:
- - LOCATION_ID - A unique identifier of the premise
+ - LOCATION_ID - A unique identifier of the premise.
- - LOCATION - Premise type as defined [here](link-to-docs-site)
+ - LOCATION - Premise type as defined [here](link-to-docs-site).
- - LOCATION_SIZE_SQ_FT - Premise area expressed in square feet
+ - LOCATION_SIZE_SQ_FT - Premise area expressed in square feet.
- - LOCATION_POST_CODE - A UK post code for the premise
+ - ABBREVIATED_POST_CODE - The letters in the first half of a UK post code for the premise.
  - LOCATION_LATITUDE - Geographic latitude of the premise. *** NOTE *** that this is not used in any calculations or joins, therefore null values are accepted.
  - LOCATION_LONGITUDE - Geographic longitude of the premise. *** NOTE *** that this is not used in any calculations or joins, therefore null values are accepted.